Frances is clerked primarily by Tom O’Connor, Joe Ralph, Joe Fletcher and Josie Ryan.

 Privacy

-Frances adopts and adheres to the provisions of the privacy notice which can be accessed here.
+Frances adopts and adheres to the provisions of her privacy notice which can be accessed here.

 Further Information